chuck21619/TypePublic/README.md

 ## Collecting Commented ToDo's
 if you begin a comment with todo, then those comments can be collected in a sideboard creating a checklist, or maybe even used in another app like Reminders.

-## ”Symbols", Libraries, or Passages (need a good name)
-Like design tools which reuse elements, writing can use a similar feature.
-With writing symbols, one would create a source file for the symbol, then that same text can be added to other documents, editing the source would update every instance in every document.
-This would be good for something like legal documentation or even character bibles.
-If the main character's name needs to change, instead of doing find&replace, you'd edit the source.
-•	When a passage is used in a document, there is an asterisk next to the line number of the containing passage, click on the line number to go to the original passage
-•	if you edit an instance, it detaches itself from the source, so it wont be updated automatically since it differs from the original.
-•	writers can detach instances from the source w/o with the context menu Quick Note, when you just want to jot something down without going through the process of creating a new doc or opening a document
-The Assistant can be opened from outside the application to edit/add notes from the Folio.
-When called, the window works similar to notational velocity where the initial keystrokes perform a fuzzy search of all notes, and if no note contains what you've typed, then you can create a new note from whatever it is you entered. being able to quickly capture them I think is invaluable.**
-Notes are saved in a special "notebook" folder Download Notational Velocity for an example.

 ## A way to "check done" documents, Turn to "Document Tasks"
 working on a multi-document project non-linearly could use a visual cue to indicate, "this doc is done, and others still need work."
 Could be a feature of "Focused" folders.